Welcome to the 5th of our 12 weeks of Artful Summer

 Karaoke is the joy of singing even when you suck at it.

 Speaking of singing, there is a pretty unlikely duet called Perhaps Love by Placido Domingo and John Denver.
 Domingo is one of the greatest opera singers of our age.
 Denver was a country pop star.
 In the song Domingo is, as he always is, perfect.
 To you and me with ears accustomed to rock & pop, Denver might not sound that bad.
-To anyone with vocal training, you quickly notice that Denver isn’t even in the same league as Domingo.
+To anyone with vocal training, they quickly notice that Denver isn’t in the same league as Domingo.

 The thing is, you could argue that Domingo’s performance, while technically perfect, is a little bit soulless.
 They are singing about love, aren’t they?